DhairyaMinocha/CodingNotes/Lecture 2.md

 # Lecture 2
-In this Lecture we learn How some basic stuff in HTML, CSS, JS.
+In this Lecture we learnt some basic stuff in HTML, CSS, JS.

 ## HTML
 In the basic structure of a HTML: